arrikenw/underbrewed/README.md

 - All objects that lie outside of the playable area

 ### UI Elements
 UI Elements refer to the 2D Game Objects that appear im the Player Camera's field of view.
-These provide a visual interpretation of the state of the game logic.
-Some examples of these are: Score Board, Time Remaining, Orders, and Pause Menu.
+These are used to provide the user with a visual interpretation of the state of the game logic.
+Some examples of these are:
+- Incoming orders
+- Score and time remaining indicators
+- The various menu elements that compose our level select, main menu, and pause menu screens.

 ## Camera Motion and Graphics Pipeline
 ### Camera Motion